DiscreteTom/UniStart/README.md

 You can replace all your `MonoBehaviour` with `CBC` to use the context injection, except the `Entry` class since the `Entry` class is responsible for initializing the context.

 With this design, you will have an explicit place to initialize your context, instead of using singletons or other static variables.
+You can also have many `Entry` if needed.

 Just like the `ComposableBehaviour`, you can also use `CBC` as a component, and add it to any `GameObject` you want.